NEPONSET RIVER GREENWAY:

 Note; A paved trail is across Neponset Valley Pkwy, however, there is no crosswalk or cross light to access it.

 Note; The next 0.5 miles of trail consists of a narrow sidewalk.
 I'm not sure if there are any plans to widen this section.
-The BIKE LANE only travels South.
+The BIKE LANE only travels South along here.

-Note; Left brings you to Ryan Playground, where a 0.3 mile paved trail circles a field.
+Note; Left brings you to Ryan's Playground, where a 0.3 mile paved trail circles a field.
+Playground, splash park, sports courts & restrooms.

-Cross the Harvest River Bridge, over the Neponset River, back to Milton and the trail continues left, East, between the RR tracks and river.
-Exit the woods and cross Central Ave after 4.7 miles.
+Cross the Harvest River Bridge, over the Neponset River, back to Milton and the trail continues left, East, between the RR tracks and Eastern Side of the Neponset River.
+Exit the woods and cross Central Ave after 4.5 miles.

-Note; Left, North, up Central Ave, across the river is the 0.25 mile Neponset Riverwalk, a short paved trail that travels along the Northern Side of the Neponset River, then right, West, over Mill Pond via a converted RR bridge, connecting back to the Neponset River Greenway.
+Note; Left, North, up Central Ave, across the river is the 0.25 mile Neponset Riverwalk, a short paved trail that travels along the Western Side of the Neponset River, then right, East, over Mill Pond via a converted RR bridge, connecting back to the Neponset River Greenway.
 An informational board and canoe launch are located here as well.

-The Neponset River is to your left and the Mattapan Trolley Line is on your right as you continue East.
+The Eastern Side of the Neponset River is to your left and the Mattapan Trolley Line is on your right as you continue East.
 You'll see many of the colorful "one car" trolleys as you travel down the trail, with several stations located along the route.
 Just down the trail to your left is an old RR bridge that crosses the river to the Neponset Riverwalk.
 A Map Board is located here.
 Continuing along the trail notice the artistic murals painted on the retaining walls to your right.
 There are many other murals painted along the trail.
 You come to the old Bakers Chocolate factory buildings.
 Here, the river was dammed for power.
-You cross over the Neponset River Gorge at 5.1 miles via an old RR bridge and enter Dorchester, as the trail turns Northeast.
+You cross over the Neponset River Gorge at 4.9 miles via an old RR bridge and enter Dorchester, as the trail turns Northeast.
 Pass by the Butler Station for the trolley line.
 Map Board located here.
 Pass through a concrete tunnel underneath the trolley line.
-You'll travel along the river and marsh before coming to the Granite Ave Drawbridge at 5.9 miles.
+You'll travel along the river and marsh before coming to the Granite Ave Drawbridge at 5.7 miles.
 To your left is the Granite Ave parking lot.
 Map Board located here.
-A cross-light will take you over to Neponset II Park parking lot.
+A cross-light will take you over to Neponset II Park.

 Note; Neponset II Park provides access to the Neponset River Salt Marsh, one of the few remaining extensive salt marshes within the Boston area.
-Amenities include a dock for non-motorized boats, benches, interpretive signage, splash-park for children, drinking fountain, and landscaping.
-There are parking spaces for visitors and public restrooms in season.
+Amenities include a dock for non-motorized boats, benches, interpretive signage, splash-park for children, drinking fountain, Porto-Potty's, restrooms and Neponset II Park parking lot.
 A stone-dust trail Loops 0.25 miles around the park as well.

 Continuing along the trail you cross Hallet St and then travel through a tunnel underneath I-93, where you enter Pope Paul II Park and come to an intersection.